Discover the care and support we offer

 We need to raise over £8 million every year to provide outstanding Hospice care to the local community.
 To get involved with our fundraising activities, design your own, or make a donation, use the information on this page.

 Hospice in the Weald supports Dying Matters Awareness Week each year.
-We will be making an effort to raise awareness of this year’s theme throughout the week, across our digital channel, so please do keep an eye out.
+We will be making an effort to raise awareness of this year’s theme throughout the week, across our digital channels, so please do keep an eye out.

 You can get involved by visiting Hospice UK’s website, which includes plenty of resources and ways in which you can find out more and take part.
-On social media, use the hashtags #DMAW25 to keep track of all related posts!
+On social media, use the hashtags #DMAW26 to keep track of all related posts!